Crampton-Lab/Electric-Fish-Finder-V1.0/README.md

 Contains the same set of files as in eFish_V1.0.zip for an alternative version of the circuit board in which resistor R1 is replaced with a jumper (J1) for resistor insertion.
 This alternative design permits the user to remove and add resistors to vary the gain of the bio-amplifier.
 This may be helpful in special circumsances: e.g. use in water with very high conductivity.

+IMPORANT NOTE FOR PCB FABRICATION: Board dimension is 64 x 47 mm

 3. eFishV_1.0_Resources.zip

 Contains:

-Component list for PCB assembly, including bio-amplifier chassis and probe assembly
+Component list for PCB assembly, including bio-amplifier chassis and probe assembly.

 Publications describing earlier versions